Skip to Content

 Priority populations.

 We want to overturn decades of injustice so that communities too long ignored receive both the health care and social services they need.
-And we want to see communities of color, immigrants, and low-income communities treated with respect and dignity by all governmental and private institutions, including health care institutions.
+And we want to see communities of color, immigrants, and low-income communities treated with respect and dignity by all governmental and private institutions.

 Because California is a border state and home to the highest number of immigrants, it is important that we pay attention to immigrants’ needs.
 We’re determined to champion the rights of immigrants.
-That means supporting organizations that are working to advance and defend immigrant rights, beating back deportation efforts, helping to counter the surge in negative narratives about immigrants, and challenging the rise in racially charged attacks and threats against immigrants.
+That means supporting organizations that are working to advance and defend immigrant rights, beating back deportation efforts, supporting new arrivals at the California-Mexico border, helping to counter the surge in negative narratives about immigrants, and challenging the rise in racially charged attacks and threats against immigrants.

-In this portfolio, we also support the rights of women to access comprehensive sexual and reproductive health care services, which have been under intense attack during the past few years.
-In particular, we strive to ensure that women of color have access to the care they need.
+In this portfolio, we also support comprehensive access to sexual and reproductive health care services, which have been under intense attack during the past few years.
+In particular, we strive to ensure that women and birthing people of color have bodily autonomy and are treated as the experts in their health care needs.

 Please note we currently are not accepting unsolicited letters of interest for the priority populations goal of this portfolio.